flekschas/piling.js/DOCS.md

     By default this is deactivated because dimensionality reduction transformations are often not deterministic and feeding even the same data to the algorithm can lead to vastly different layout.
 Therefore, by default we run the dimensionality reduction on the individual items and given that learned model position the piles.
 This allows us to keep the layout stable even as the piles change.
 If you want more fine-grain control over transformation updates we suggest running a [`dimensionalityReducer`]() separately and using it's transform function in combination with `piling.arrangeBy('uv')` and [`piling.halt()`]()/[`piling.resume()`]().

     ```javascript
-    // Truning `runDimReductionOnPiles` on will cause a recalculation of the transformation everytime you change piles!
+    // Turning `runDimReductionOnPiles` on will cause a recalculation of the transformation everytime you change piles!
     piling.arrangeBy('data', ['a', 'b', 'c'], { runDimReductionOnPiles: true });
     ```